These Vegan Peanut Butter Cups are made with simple ingredients and taste better than Reese’s!

 The chocolate shell gets nice and hard, so you might want to store these in the fridge once set, or remove from the freezer for a minute or two before eating.

-I would stir them into ice cream with some chocolate syrup for reese’s ice cream!
+Or stir them into ice cream with some chocolate syrup for reese’s ice cream!

 I personally like mine from the freezer!
-Something about that cold and creamy is just so good.

-I originally published this recipe years ago and every time I make them they are devoured!
+I originally published this recipe years ago and every time I make them they are devoured.

-They are perfect every time.
+They are perfect every time!

 If I had my choice, I would have 100 of these in my freezer for every day chocolate emergencies.